No technology is complete without giving its users some error message or codes along the way.

 In this case, I’m talking about Cydia Impactor.

-While it’s no technology device, this utility is critical to a lot of iOS users, especially the one that do not have a jailbroken iPhone or iPad.
+While it’s no technology device, this utility is critical to a lot of iOS users, especially the ones that do not have a jailbroken iPhone or iPad.

-Even if you have a jailbroken iOS device, Cydia Impactor can really be helpful as we all know AppSync Unified still hasn’t been updated for iOS 10.
+Even if you have a jailbroken iOS device, the Cydia Impactor tool can really be helpful as we all know AppSync Unified still hasn’t been updated for iOS 10.